Hao-Laboratory/SRM-SIM/README.md

 'SRM_SIM_GPU.m' is the main algorithm to reconstruct a image in the GPU environment.

+'SRM_SIM_SpeckleMultifocal.m' is the main algorithm to reconstruct a image under speckle or multifocal illumination patters.

 [1] Shijie Tu et al., "High-speed spatially remodulated structured illumination microscopy," xx.xx.xx